 Timetable for Portfolio Work:

 Year One: Students begin assembling materials for their portfolios.
-This should begin before they have finalized their choice of fields and have determined their Ph.D. committee members.
+This should begin even before they have finalized their choice of fields and have determined their entire Ph.D. committee.
+As per guidelines above, at least one committee member must be identified by the end of the first year.

-Year Two: Near the end of the second year, each student will participate in a Field Specializations Workshop, led by their Ph.D. committee, in which they will discuss their preliminary field lists, their summer research proposal, and the courses they are planning to take during their third year and what they expect to produce for the Portfolio therein.
+Year Two: By February 1 of their second year, students will have identified and established the remainder of their Ph.D. committee.
+In April of their second year (TBD) each student will participate in a Field Specializations Workshop, led by their Ph.D. committee, in which they will discuss their preliminary field lists, their summer research proposal, and the courses they are planning to take during their third year and what they expect to produce for the Portfolio therein.
 The student must provide the field lists and research proposal to her committee at least one week prior to the workshop.
-At least three committee members must be physically present for the workshop; only one may be on speaker phone.
+At least three committee members must be physically present for the workshop; only one may be on speakerphone.
 After the meeting, each committee member will inform the student of any revisions or additional material they require in their field's section of the portfolio.
 This communication between faculty and student will take the form of a contract, which each committee member must sign and submit for DGS approval, with a deadline of September 30 for submitted revisions.
 Failure to fulfill the terms of the contract in the specified time frame may be grounds for dismissal from the program.
-Occasionally, a student may substanially shift the focus of the dissertation project after September of their third year.
+Occasionally, a student may substantially shift the focus of the dissertation project after September of their third year.
 If such a change becomes necessary, the student should discuss a possible change in the fields with their advisor.

 Portfolio Workshop (Preliminary Certification):

 A student may apply to receive an MA on the way to the Ph.D.
 The MA will be awarded after successful completion of the Portfolio Workshop, which will serve as the MA exam.
-To receive a terminal MA, the student must submit two research papers and one theoretical essay, and successfully sit for an oral examination on two of their portfolio fields.
+An MA card can be obtained from the DGSA in the department.

 As the Bulletin states, "this dissertation is expected to be a mature and competent piece of writing, embodying the results of significant and original research."